 Queensland

-Queensland's FHOG is the most generous on the east coast right now, sitting at $30,000 for eligible contracts signed between 20 November 2023 and 30 June 2026.
-Before and after that window, the standard grant is $15,000.
+Queensland's FHOG is the most generous on the east coast, sitting at $30,000 for eligible contracts signed on or after 20 November 2023 ($15,000 for contracts signed before that date).
+For an owner-builder the test is when the foundations are laid, not a contract date.
+The Queensland Government states the increased grant "will continue for eligible contracts signed from 1 July 2026 going forward".
 Your contract date — not your settlement date — determines which amount you get.
-So if you're close to the deadline, don't let it slip.

 Substantially Renovated in QLD